shipcloud/shipcloud-for-woocommerce/readme.txt

 = 1.8.0 =
 * Enhanced: Added info about where the debug log can be found
+* Enhanced: Added setting to always use the calculated weight from order
 * Fixed: Error when trying to create the first parcel template

 = 1.7.0 =